voef-observatory/voef-observatory.github.io/index.md

 The **Vietnam Observatory on Economics and Finance (VOEF)** is an academic research initiative bringing together economists and finance scholars who aim to promote high‑quality, policy‑relevant, and internationally visible research on economics and finance, with a special attention on the Vietnamese economy and its financial system.

-The Observatory serves as a platform for collaboration, knowledge dissemination, and engagement with the broader public and institutions interested in public policies.
+The Observatory serves as a platform for collaboration, knowledge dissemination, and dialogue with the broader public and institutions concerned with public policy.

 ---